-Not only do you want to target categories with high search volume and purchase rates, but you want to make sure that you’re placing your products in front of relevant eyes.
+Target categories with high search volume and purchase rates, and make sure that you’re placing your products in front of relevant eyes.

-I’ll leave the basic dive down into subcategories to you.
-But for the most part, all you need to know is that – as always – the more refined you can make your audience of potential customers, the more successful your Google Shopping ads will be.
+The more refined you make your audience of potential customers, the more successful your Google Shopping ads will be.

-The better you organize and clean up your spreadsheets before uploading them to the Google Merchant Center, the easier it will be to scale your product feed later on.
+The better you organize and clean up your spreadsheets before uploading them to the Google Merchant Center, the easier it will be to scale your product feed later.

-Smooth transitions are very underrated in the search advertising world.
-If you can ensure your campaigns scale smoothly and steadily, it’s nearly always worth the investment.
+Smooth transitions are underrated in the search advertising world.
+Thinking ahead sets up your campaigns to scale smoothly and steadily—and that’s always worth the investment.

 One of the main reasons for using all this product data is to make filtering and searching through your product feed easier.

-So, if you’re hunting for a specific product by material and it happens to be the one you left that cell blank for in your spreadsheet, well…
+If you’re hunting for a specific product by material and you left the material column blank for that one entry, well…facepalm, basically.

-The more product data you include in your spreadsheets the more customizable you’ll be able to make your Google Shopping Ads, the easier it will be to filter through your product feed to edit/adjust things, and the more useful information you’ll be giving users to find relevant products to help solve their problems.
+The more product data you include in your spreadsheets, the more customizable your Google Shopping Ads, the easier to filter through your product feed to edit/adjust things, and the more useful information you give users to find relevant products to help solve their problems.

-This can somewhat be paired up with our first tip for optimizing your Google Shopping Feed.
+You can somewhat pair this with our first tip for optimizing your Google Shopping Feed.
 But it’s worth emphasizing in its own right.

-Cleaning up your data while it’s still in the spreadsheet (pre-upload) form can save you a lot of time and headaches later on down the road.
+Cleaning up your data while it’s still in the spreadsheet (pre-upload) saves time and headaches later.

 Keep in mind that while you’re still working within a Google sheet, you have far more visibility and access to each cell within your sheet.

-Both navigating through a single sheet compared to clicking through countless product categories, ads, and descriptions alone can save you hours on end.
+Scrolling through a single sheet compared to clicking through countless product categories, ads, and descriptions saves you hours.

-Imagine trying to calculate the keyword density of a blog post while manually counting each mention of your primary and long tail keywords by keeping tallies on sticky notes.
+Imagine trying to calculate the keyword density of a blog post by manually counting each mention of your primary and long-tail keywords and keeping a tally on sticky notes.

-Use the “Control-F” function to find and replace any typos you may have or any products you want removed from or edited within your product feed.
+Use the find function to find and replace any typos you may have or any products you want removed from or edited within your product feed.